-When your child is under the age of majority, you — as the parent or legal guardian of your child — get to make various decisions on behalf of your child.
+When your child is under the age of majority, you — as the parent or legal guardian of your child — get to make various decisions on their behalf and plan for your child’s future.
 However, this changes when your child becomes an adult.

 The age at which a child passes into adulthood varies from province to province but in B.C. the age is 19 years.
 Once an adult, it’s imperative that you consider having your child engage in estate planning and personal planning in order to execute three key planning documents: